 Check Your Medications

 Excess body weight is associated with GERD.
-While the nature of the interaction between obesity and GERD is not entirely clear, one factor may be that abdominal obesity puts stress on the LES, causing it to weaken and diminishing its ability to function.
-Losing weight is one of the first things doctors recommend for obese patients with GERD.
+While the nature of the interaction between obesity and GERD is not entirely clear, one factor may be that excess visceral fat puts stress on the LES, causing it to weaken and diminishing its ability to function.
+Losing weight is one of the first things doctors recommend for people who are living with obesity and GERD.

 Let Gravity Help When in Bed